Complementary therapies work alongside medical treatments and can be a valuable aid to relaxation, helping promote physical and emotional well-being.

 • Hot flushes group – Tuesdays at 11am

 Acupuncture is offered free of charge but you must make an appointment.

 Patients experiencing fatigue, anxiety and hot flushes should call Jayne on 01392 406151.

 Head and neck patients need a referral from the Head and Neck Specialist Nurse, who can be contacted on 01392 402215.

 Yoga for symptom relief

 FORCE offers an eight-week yoga courses, led by a specialist teacher, focusing on gentle exercises and breathing techniques to help with symptom relief while recovering from cancer.
 There are three courses per year on a Wednesday afternoon (2.30-3.30) with small class sizes of six people.
 This is a general cancer recovery yoga class rather than focusing on specific conditions and will help you learn what is useful for you throughout your cancer recovery and ongoing general health and well-being.
-For more details please call Louise or Anne on 01392 403094.
+For more details please call Louise on 01392 403094.